 Building Homes for Heroes is committed to transforming and rebuilding lives by supporting brave individuals who were injured while serving our country.
 The non-profit organization builds or modifies homes to suit the veteran’s specific needs and gifts the home — mortgage-free — to them and their families.

-Tagged with charity, community service, giving back, Legrand, tED, veterans
+Tagged with charity, giving back, Legrand, tED, veterans